sangsthita/MY_PhotoBooth_App/README.md

 PUSH CHANGES IN GIT :
+Example Workflow:
+Modify or create new files in your project.

+Run git status to see your changes.

-git add .
+Stage changes with git add . or git add <specific-files>.

-git status
+Commit with git commit -m "Descriptive message".

-git push origin main
+Push your changes with git push origin main.